How To Move Plants When Moving House

-4. Check the Soil Type
+3. Check the Soil Type

-If you just transfer your plants straight in to the wrong soil, then it could ruin all your efforts of growing the plants in the first place.
+If you just transfer your plants straight into the wrong soil, then it could ruin all your efforts of growing the plants in the first place.

 If you have lived at your property for more than a couple of years, it's understandable for you to become attached to your larger plants and trees.
 However, attempting to uproot and transport them to the new property runs the risk of severely damaging them.

-6. Show Your Removal Company the Garden
+5. Show Your Removal Company the Current Garden

 If you have large potted plants that need to be moved, the removal company may need special lifting equipment and to make specific transport arrangements for you.
 For any plants in boxes, don't tape the top of the box closed, so they know not to stack any boxes.

-7. Know How Big Your New Garden Is
+6. Know How Big Your New Garden Is

-8. Plants to Avoid Moving
+8. Know Which Plants You Should Avoid Moving